Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Approximation adaptation strategies

 \subsection{Confidence-driven}

-Finally, we exploit the classifier's confidence as a proxy to accuracy.
-Recent research shows that the softmax layer probability values can accurately reflect the actual confidence of the classifier~\cite{mahmoud2021optimizing}.
-However, Guo et al.~\cite{guo2017calibration} point out that to achieve a high correlation between the softmax confidence and the expected inference accuracy, calibration is needed.
+In the second adaptation strategy, we use the classifier's confidence as a proxy for accuracy.
+The softmax layer probability can accurately reflect the actual confidence of the classifier~\cite{mahmoud2021optimizing}.
+However, Guo et al.~\cite{guo2017calibration} point out that calibration is required to achieve a high correlation between the softmax confidence and the expected inference accuracy.
 Hence, we perform calibration by applying the temperature scaling during softmax confidence calculation.
-More specifically, for a $N$-class classification task where the $N$-dimensional vector $z$ contains class scores, for any class $i$, its calibrated softmax confidence is computed as:
+More specifically, for an $N$-class classification task where the $N$-dimensional vector $z$ contains class scores, for any class $i$, its calibrated softmax confidence is computed as:

-Where $T>0$ is a scalar temperature parameter, which ``softens'' the softmax (raises the output entropy) when $T>1$ and is optimized with respect to negative log likelihood on the validation dataset~\cite{guo2017calibration}.
-The goal is to tune the value of $T$ such that the confidence value for the datapoints classified with $p$ accuracy is as close a possible to $p$.
-Ideally, $T$ should be distinctly optimized for every approximation configuration.
-However, to avoid the computational impact on the tuning process, we apply temperature scaling by tuning a single instance of $T$ to already approximated NNs.
+where $T$ is a scalar temperature parameter, which ``softens'' the softmax (raises the output entropy) when $T>1$ and is optimized with respect to negative log likelihood on the validation dataset, so that the confidence value for the datapoints classified with accuracy $p$ is as close a possible to $p$~\cite{guo2017calibration}.

 {C_{\mathrm{+}}^{(i)}} {C_{\mathrm{-}}^{(i)}} {T_{\mathrm{more}}} {T_{\mathrm{less}}} {C_{\mathrm{more}}^{(i)}} {C_{\mathrm{less}}^{(i)}}